Leafpub/leafpub/README.md

 ## License

-©2017 Cory & Marc
+©2017 Marc

 This software is copyrighted.
 You may use it under the terms of the GNU GPLv3 or later.
 See LICENSE.md for licensing details.

-All code is copyright 2016 Cory & Marc except where noted.
+All code is copyright 2016-2017 by Marc except where noted.
 Third-party libraries are copyrighted and licensed by their respective owners.

 ### Theme & Plugin Policy